-Many people are doing it… some (like Ryan Grant’s Walmart-shopping to Amazon-store selling) more successfully than others.
+Many people are doing it… some (like Matt Clark’s Amazing Selling Machine) more successfully than others.

 The best thing about retail arbitrage is that there are millions of products at any given time.
 Competing with another person or company buying-and-selling the exact set of products as you is highly unlikely (unless you copy their inventory, or they copy yours).

 Because of this, there’s a huge potential to succeed in a business model where you buy cheap and sell high.
 Of course, your success depends largely on the products you choose, the stores you work with, and the method you follow.